Microsoft Intune vs. SCCM/MECM in 2025: Which Should You Use?

 The Question Has Changed

 A few years ago, the question was "should we add Intune?"
-Today, for most organisations, the question is "how fast do we move away from SCCM?"
-The strategic direction from Microsoft is unambiguous: Intune is the future, SCCM is in maintenance mode.
+Today, for many organisations, the question is how much endpoint management should move to Intune and what still needs Configuration Manager.

-But "maintenance mode" does not mean "dead".
-There are specific scenarios where SCCM still genuinely earns its place in 2025.
+That does not mean SCCM/MECM is obsolete.
+There are specific scenarios where Configuration Manager still genuinely earns its place in 2025.
 This comparison covers both the capability differences and the architectural considerations for migration planning.

 Feature Comparison